Wander Franco Player Props: Rays vs. Blue Jays

 Wander Franco At The Plate

-- Franco has an OPS of .810, fueled by an OBP of .336 and a team-best slugging percentage of .474 this season.
+- Franco leads Tampa Bay in slugging percentage (.480) thanks to 23 extra-base hits.

-- Among the qualified hitters, he ranks 51st in batting average, while his on-base percentage ranks 81st and he is 49th in slugging.
+- Among the qualified batters in baseball, he ranks 36th in batting average, 55th in on-base percentage, and 47th in slugging.

-- In 17 games this season (35.4%), Franco has picked up an RBI, and in five of those games (10.4%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Franco has an RBI in 18 of 49 games this season, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.